Hook Integration

 4. Run coop session send to deliver it

-You can also pass arguments: /coop tell alice the auth fix is ready — Claude will use your input to compose the message.
+You can also pass arguments: /coop tell alice the auth fix is ready — your tool will use your input to compose the message.

 Verify installation